limyewjin/about/_posts/2024-01-27-eth-validator-block-probability.md

 date: 2024-01-27 08:00:00
 description: When your solo staking setup isn't proposing, you are asking "WHAT ARE THE ODDS?!"
 ---
 **Update(June 2024)**: In anticipation for Pectra update and [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251).
-Updated [plot](https://www.yewjin.com/assets/html/eth_block_probability.html) to use staked ETH instead of number of validators since the total number of validators would be inaccurate after this upgrade.
+Updated [plot](https://www.yewjin.com/assets/html/eth_block_probability.html) to use staked ETH instead of number of validators since the total number of validators would be inaccurate to use to compute block proposal probability after this upgrade.

 **Update(May 2024)**: See pretty plot [yewjin.com/assets/html/eth_block_probability.html](https://www.yewjin.com/assets/html/eth_block_probability.html)